flairNLP/flair/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md

-# TransformerWordEmbeddings
+# Transformer Embeddings

-Flair supports various Transformer-based architectures like BERT or XLNet from [HuggingFace](https://github.com/huggingface), with a single class for transformer-based word embeddings.
+Flair supports various Transformer-based architectures like BERT or XLNet from [HuggingFace](https://github.com/huggingface), with two classes `TransformerWordEmbeddings` (to embed words) and `TransformerDocumentEmbeddings` (to embed documents).

+## Embeddings Words with Transformers

 For instance, to load a standard BERT transformer model, do: